winitzki/scall/tutorial/programming_dhall.md

 (So, all functions of that type will satisfy the same law.)

 The general formulation and proof of the parametricity theorem are beyond the scope of this book, which focuses on practical applications.
-For more details, see ["The Science of Functional Programming" by the same author](https://leanpub.com/sofp) where the parametricity theorem is proved for a fully parametric programs written in a sub-language of Dhall.
+For more details, see ["The Science of Functional Programming" by the same author](https://leanpub.com/sofp) where the parametricity theorem is proved for a fully parametric programs written in a subset of Dhall (not including type constructors and other type-valued functions).

 For natural transformations (functions of type `∀(A : Type) → F A → G A`), the corresponding law will be the naturality law.